santanushaw007/CodeAlpha_Object_Detection_and_Tracking/README.md

 4. **Result Rendering**:
    - `result[0].plot()` extracts the original image overlayed with detected labels, colors, and bounding boxes.
    - Saves or displays the rendered image using OpenCV (`cv2.imwrite()`) or IPython display.
-5. **Live Webcam Tracking** (Commented block for local deployment):
+5. **Google Colab Webcam Tracking**:
-   - Opens local webcam stream `cv2.VideoCapture(0)`.
+   - Executes custom JavaScript snippets using IPython HTML elements to request client webcam access.
-   - Loops frame-by-frame, applying the YOLO detector to draw target boxes dynamically in a pop-up window until the user presses `q` to quit.
+   - Captures frames from the browser, decodes base64-encoded strings, runs YOLOv8 model inference, and renders dynamic detection frames.

 ---

 ## 🚀 Getting Started

-Follow these steps to run the object detector locally on your machine.
+Follow these steps to run the object detector locally on your machine or upload it directly to Google Colab.

 ### 1. Installation
 Install the necessary package dependencies via pip: